oasis-tcs/openc2-cap/haha.cap.md

 **7.4 Query**

-The query action is used to gather some set of information from the .
-There are two valid target types for the query command;  ‘openc2’ and ‘ap-slpf-query’.
+The query action is used to gather some set of information from the actuator.
+There are two valid target types for the query command;
+‘openc2’ and ‘hello’.

 Implementation of query openc2 is required.
 The query openc2 command is intended to enable the openc2 producer to determine the capabilities of the actuator.
 The query openc2 command can also be used to check the status of the actuator.

 ```
 # This thread illustrates the use of query openc2 to verify that the actuator
 # is functioning and/or determine the version of the language specification.
 # Note that the specifier is identified in the command but the value is not
 # populated.
 {
     "Id"=12345
     "action": "query"